HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 - Motion is a combined outcome of a body under observation and the observer.

 - Magnetism – The core of the earth was made from iron, while the planet itself was a magnet, which he quoted to be the reason for compasses to point to the north.
 The unit of the strength of a magnetic field is Tesla.
 Magnet types – permanent, temporary and electromagnets.
 A current-carrying wire produces a magnetic field around it.
 Magnet uses – scrap lifting, surgical extraction, dc motor, ac generators.
 The payment card strip is made of magnet, audio cassette, CRT's monitor, speaker system.
 Over-exposure to static magnetic fields can be harmful to our health.

+### Games

+- Games like sifu, cuphead and dead cells will be easier when you think about them as games about dodging / parrying, not fighting